amrvac/amrvac/doc/equations.md

 (local) optically thin [radiative losses](radiative_cooling.md) by set **mhd_radiative_cooling=.true.**.
 It can also be combined with the external gravity modules by set **mhd_gravity=.true.**.

+### UAWSoM wave-energy extension

+Setting **mhd_uawsom=.true.** adds four conserved wave-energy densities, **wAplus**, **wAminus**, **wkplus**, and **wkminus**, to total-energy MHD.
+The first pair represents Alfvén waves and the second pair represents kink waves.
+In MPI-AMRVAC's sign convention, the `plus` variables propagate against the magnetic field and the `minus` variables propagate along it.
+Their pressures are

+    p_A = (wAplus + wAminus)/2
+    p_k = (zeta + 1) (wkplus + wkminus)/4,

+and the total energy includes the sum of all four wave energies.
+Their fluxes use the bulk velocity plus or minus the local Alfvén or kink speed.
+Expansion, nonlinear dissipation, and the associated thermalization are applied as source terms.
+With **mhd_uawsom_reflection=.true.**, Alfvén-wave reflection follows Eq.
+34 of McMurdo et al. (2026) and conservatively exchanges energy between the two Alfvén populations; kink-wave reflection is zero.

+The local density contrast `zeta`, unresolved thread radius, and Alfvén correlation length can be supplied by **usr_uawsom_coefficients**.
+Otherwise the `mhd_uawsom_*` namelist scales are used.
+B0-split runs evaluate all wave speeds and closure lengths from the total magnetic field.
+Optically thin cooling is multiplied by the transverse-structure average

+    1 + f (1-f) (zeta-1)^2 / (1 + f zeta - f)^2.

+See `tests/mhd/UAWSoM_1D` and
+`tests/mhd/UAWSoM_solar_atmosphere_2.5D`, and the detailed provenance map in `doc/uawsom_equation_map.md`.

 We also have implemented the magnetic field splitting strategy, where a static, background magnetic field is assumed.
 This modifies the equations and brings in extra sources and flux terms.